Just found out your dear friend has cancer?

 If life keeps getting in the way, setting a reminder or alarm is a good way to build the consistency you want to give and that your loved one so desperately needs.

 Small portions make a big difference.
 Jenn recalls friends who brought a meal each week, “it was often enough that we could eat for a couple days.
 It wasn’t too much – and it was spaced out.”
 For caregiver Marlys, small, freezer-ready dishes made life while her husband was in hospice care more manageable.

 If cooking’s not for you, gifts like pajamas, hats or (audio!) books are loving that’s a simple click away.
+Our friends at MendTogether have created a wonderful suite of resources, including cancer-specific gifts for purchase.
+Click HERE and a portion of all sales support Cancer Hope Network.
 Cleaning services make life easier.
 This really is one of those times that the thought counts.

 Help isn’t just for patients.
 For caregivers thrust into a world of appointments and pickups and newfound duties while balancing their own responsibilities, it’s easy to feel overwhelmed.
 It’s also easy to feel guilty about being overwhelmed when you feel you “should” be focused on your loved one who “has it worse.”

 “You have to call and get help.
 I’d call my daughter to come stay with him for a few hours.
 You need to have someone you can call on so you can take breaks.
 I couldn’t let myself get worn down – my oncologist said I had to listen to my body – no matter if it’s 80 degrees out and you should be out planting flowers, if you’re tired, lay down and take a nap.
 You can’t do it by yourself.
 You’re a person, you’re a human and you cannot.” ~Anne, survivor, caregiver